 Although you'll probably find information at work about how to start saving, we're here to help, too.
 We know planning for something that far away can seem overwhelming, but your State Farm® agent can help simplify things and offer assistance for years, even decades, to come.

 Here's some information to help you learn more about Traditional 401(k) plans.

 Find an Agent

 Many businesses offer 401(k) plans to eligible employees.
 Typically, an eligible employee is someone over the age of 21, who has been with the company at least one year, and has worked for at least 1,000 hours in that year.
 They may also make their plan more or less restrictive than the minimum required, based upon their own demographics and objectives.

 How Does an Employee Contribute to the Plan?

 Once a 401(k) plan is set up, employees can elect to make contributions from their paycheck in one of two ways: before paying federal income taxes or after-tax as a Designated Roth Contribution.
 If employees make Designated Roth Contributions, they generally pay tax on those contributions when they are made, but don't owe tax on the money when it is withdrawn.

 What are Contribution Limits?

-In 2014, the maximum contribution that employees can make is $17,500, with an additional $5,500 if they are age 50 or older.
-In 2015, the maximum contribution that employees can make is $18,000 with an additional $6,000 if they are age 50 or older.
+In 2015 and 2016, the maximum contribution that employees can make is $18,000, with an additional $6,000 if they are age 50 or older.
 The employer can also make additional contributions for all eligible employees.
 Any investment earnings within the plan grow tax-deferred until the funds are withdrawn in retirement.